gergo85/oc-backend-plus/README.md

 # Backend toolkit plugin
 This plugin extend the back-end to useful features and some new dashboard widgets.
+The Backend Plus will get only minor updates.
+If you want premium features, please use the [Backend Elite](http://octobercms.com/plugin/indikator-backendelite) plugin.

 - [Advantages of plugin](#advantages)
 - [New back-end features](#new_features)